Contribution of electric self-forces to electromagnetic momentum in a moving system: Alternate definitions of electromagnetic momentum of a charged system

 Applying Eq.(\ref{eq:84a.4a}), along with Eq.(\ref{eq:84a.4b}), to a moving charged capacitor case it has been purportedly claimed \cite{On22} that the electromagnetic momentum of the system does not depend upon the plate orientations with respect to the direction of motion and a conclusion has been drawn therefrom that the fluid concept used in literature \cite{84} cannot be applied to the analysis of electrodynamical systems.

 Our contention here is that Eq.~(\ref{eq:84a.4}) actually is a much more general expression, valid even when there are no electric charges in the system, for instance it can be employed to calculate the momentum carried by an electromagnetic wave \cite{Es18}.
-Further, as we shall show here, the electromagnetic momentum computed using vector potential $\bf A$, is already being taken into account and forms a part of the electromagnetic momentum, when calculated using Eq.~(\ref{eq:84a.4}).
+Further, as we shall be showing, the electromagnetic momentum computed using vector potential $\mathbf A$, is already being taken into account and forms a part of the total electromagnetic momentum calculated using Eq.~(\ref{eq:84a.4}).
+We shall further show that if in an electromagnetic system there are finite stress terms in the Maxwell stress tensor or equivalently net electromagnetic forces are present in the system (even when these might be balanced by some mechanical forces), then when the system is in uniform motion there may be electromagnetic energy exchange taking place between different sections of the system, even if there is no change in the total energy of the system.
+In such a case there will be additional electromagnetic momentum associated with this flow of energy within the system, and it is this additional electromagnetic momentum that represents the difference in the formulations Eqs.(\ref{eq:84a.4}) and (\ref{eq:84a.4d1}) for the electromagnetic momentum.

 The total potential energy of the system is given by

 where a factor of 2 in the denominator occurs because each pair of charge element appears twice in the integration while ${E^2}/{8\pi}$ is the electrostatic field energy density of the system \cite{1}.